EtiennePerot/kozo/README.md

     * Each child of the `system` block is a Node block.
 Its name determines the Node's name.
 Each Node block contains Node-specific information.
         * `privateKey` is a (preferrably absolute) path to the private key of the Node.
 Note that this file should only be valid on the Node in question, i.e. only the Node being described should have such a file.
 As such, it is entirely possible to have the same `privateKey` value for all Node blocks, as long as each Node has its own private key saved at that location on its filesystem.
         * `publicKey` is the contents of the public half of `privateKey`.
 Since all Nodes need to know this information, it is provided directly into the configuration file, as opposed to being pointed at by a path.
+        * `roleStorage` is a (preferrably absolute) path to a directory where roles in this node will be able to write for persistent storage.
+Required if any of the roles in this node require persistent storage.
         * `selfToOthersConnectPolicy`: Connection policy for connections going from this node to other nodes.
 See the Connection policies section for more info.
         * `othersToSelfConnectPolicy`: Connection policy for connections going from other nodes to this node.
 See the Connection policies section for more info.
         * `overrideMainConfiguration`: May contain any root-level configuration option (defined below) other than `system`.
 This will override the value of these options only on this node.
 Only use if you know what you are doing; for example, changing things like `heartbeat`, `connectionRetry`, `cipher`, `hmac`, etc. is generally a bad idea.